email discomfort

 Can you name that tool?

-A lot of people don't own one, or even know what it is.
+Most people don't own one or even know what it is.

 It's not a tool I use every day.